 Last Updated on: by

-- Physics began in ancient times, mathematics even earlier, but the knowledge of tiny living things, their biology, and their impact on human lives has only been around since the late 19th century.
+- Physics began in ancient times, mathematics even earlier, but the knowledge of tiny living things, their biology, and their impact on human lives have only been around since the late 19th century.

 - Until about the 1880s, people still believed that life could form out of thin air and that sickness was caused by sins or bad odors.